mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * Creational Design Pattern
 * Structural Design Pattern
 * Behavioral Design Pattern

+Gang of Four (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) Design Patterns is the collection of 23 design patterns from the book [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=sr_1_1).

 What are **data design patterns**?
 Data Design
 Pattern is a general repeatable solution to a